-One of the most progressive and liberal cities in Europe, Gay Brussels is a leading gay city with a rich history, thriving nightlife and delicious cuisine.
+One of the most progressive and liberal places in Europe, Gay Brussels is one of the leading gay cities in the world with a rich history, thriving nightlife, and delicious cuisine.

 In this article we will cover...

 Attractions in Brussels

 Obviously, being gay does not define which attraction most of us will want to see in each city, and most queer explorers will simply want to check out the top things to see in Brussels during the day!
 Brussels is a very safe city, but still, all travelers should take caution in less-developed areas with valuables.

 Gay visitors in Brussels do not need to take any extra precautions in terms of public displays of affection in this very tolerant and progressive city and should have no issues exploring this beautiful and diverse city.

 Is any trip to Brussels really complete without swinging by this iconic 17th-century fountain of a small ball pissing?
 Yes, you probably know his clothes are changed almost daily, but did you know there is a secret Jeanneke Pis (girl pissing) to be found nearby!

 Pleasure your palate with the rich taste of Belgian beers on a beer-tasting tour of Brussels.
 Accompanied by an expert guide, discover why Belgium is famed for its effervescent ales and gain insight into ancient brewing traditions; visit a variety of popular bars and cafes and sample rich meats and creamy cheese alongside different types of beer.

 Enjoy an intimate atmosphere on this small-group tour, where numbers are limited to ensure a better experience.

 Built for the 1958 Brussels World’s Fair, this ridiculously oversized monument to progress now houses a museum and viewing platform (not that you really need to do more than just see it from outside).